openstack/horizon/doc/source/install/from-source.rst

 =============

-This section contains a small summary of the critical settings required to run horizon.
+This section contains a small summary of the critical settings required to run Horizon.
 For more details, please refer to :ref:`install-settings`.

 Settings
 --------